prevade/dockstrap/README.md

-This is the docker host bootstrap script, which does the following:
+This is the docker host bootstrap script, it does the following:

 1. Configures a docker virtual network
 2. Queries Route53 A records and corresponding ECR repository names